mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

     *   **View Selection:** Focuses on either the standalone performance of the AS ("AS Performance") or the direct comparison with T2 criteria ("AS vs. T2 Comparison").
     *   **T2 Comparison Basis:** In "AS vs. T2" mode, the user can choose to compare the AS against the interactively set criteria or one of the predefined literature criteria sets.
     *   **Automatic Context Switching:** When a literature-based criterion is selected for comparison, the application automatically establishes an **Analysis Context**.
 It locks the cohort to the one most appropriate for that criterion (e.g., "Surgery alone" for ESGAR criteria) to ensure a methodologically sound comparison.
 The UI provides clear feedback about this automatic switch, and the global cohort selectors in the header are disabled.
     *   **Dynamic Content:** Automatically generates comparison tables, statistical tests, and a bar chart based on the active context.
-All elements are exportable as CSV, Markdown, PNG, oder SVG.

 ### 3.5.
 Publication Tab
 *   **Purpose:** An assistant for creating a scientific manuscript according to the style guidelines of the journal *Radiology*.